Optimal Trading with a Trailing Stop: Model Formulation

 We consider an investor who holds long one unit of the risky asset $X$.
 Our objective is to investigate the optimal trading strategy with a trailing stop.
 To this end, we consider the problem of optimal early liquidation of this risky asset, given a pre-specified trailing stop mandatory liquidation order.
-Specifically, we will model liquidation time by a stopping time $\tau$ of the underlying process $X_\cdot$, and the reward to be realized upon liquidation by $h(X_\tau)$, where $h(\cdot)$ is a real-valued function on $I$, such that $\{x\in I:h(x)>0\}\neq\emptyset$.
+Specifically, we will model liquidation time by a stopping time $\tau$ of the underlying process $X_\cdot$, and the reward to be realized upon liquidation by $h(X_\tau)$, where $h(\cdot)$ is a real-valued increasing function on $I$, such that $\{x\in I:h(x)>0\}\neq\emptyset$.
 Fix a function $f(\cdot)$ on $I$, such that \be \ee Then, we define the \emph{stochastic floor} by $f(\ol{X})$, where $\ol{X}$ is the running maximum of $X$.
 The trailing stop, denoted by $\rho_f$, is defined as the first time the asset value $X$ reaches the stochastic floor $f(\ol{X})$ from above.
-That is,\footnote{As usual, we set $\inf\emptyset=\infty$.} \be \rho_f:=\inf\{t>0: X_t<f(\ol{X}_t)\}. \ee
+That is,\footnote{As usual, we set $\inf\emptyset=\infty$.} \be \rho_f:=\inf\{t>0: X_t<f(\ol{X}_t)\}. \ee \begin{remark} We give two standard choices of the floor function $f(\cdot)$ here.
+For example, if $I=\mathbb{R}$, setting $f(x)=x-a$ for some $a>0$ gives the absolute drawdown floor, and $\rho_f$ is the first time $X$ falls from its maximum $\ol{X}$ by $a$ units.
+Another specification when $I=\mathbb{R}_+$, $f(x)=(1-\alpha)x$ for some $\alpha\in(0,1)$, gives the percentage drawdown, and $\rho_f$ is the first time $X$ falls from its maximum $\ol{X}$ by $(100\times\alpha)\%$, as depicted in Figure \ref{fig0} with $\alpha=0.3$. \end{remark}